APC, XCache and eAccelerator available on Shared Hosting

 We are glad to announce the successful implementation of mod_lsapi on all shared hosting servers which will greatly improve your website performance and introduce some great new features.
 But before we go into this any further, let’s first discuss some common problems, so we can give real context to this announcement.

 Of course, the ultimate goal when we speak about website optimization is faster page speed and lower resource consumption, so your website can handle more simultaneous visitors without the need to upgrade your plan.
 Still, every improvement has some sort of trade-off.
-For example, OpCode Caching such as APC, XCache, and eAccelerator is not compatible with suPHP, which provides a security layer on the shared hosting environment.
+For example, OpCode Caching such as APC (made obsolete after inclusion of opcache in php 5.5+ ), XCache (only works up to PHP 5.6), and eAccelerator (works up to PHP 5.4) is not compatible with suPHP, which provides a security layer on the shared hosting environment.
 So, usually the problem is performance, security, compatibility – pick two – you can’t have them all.

 Some pretty secure and fast configurations are simply incompatible with some Open Source applications which are a huge problem for the shared hosting environment as different customers use different software platforms to build their websites.